polterguy/phosphorusfive/README.md

 ## About System42

 System42 is really just a folder within the "/core/p5.webapp/" folder in Phosphorus Five.
 It serves two purposes.
 First of all it is a use-case of the core C# parts of Phosphorus Five, showing the capability of P5.
-Secondly, it is a relatively nifty CMS by itself.
+Secondly, it is a relatively complete CMS by itself.

-If you do not wish to use System42, simply delete it entirely, and modify your web.config file, to invoke a different "startup file" during startup.
+If you do not wish to use System42, simply delete it, and modify your web.config file, to invoke a different "startup file" during startup.
 This would give you a completely "clean" install, with zero overhead, allowing you to entirely create your own "front-end"/"back-end" as you see fit.

-However, before you do, feel free to see the power of Phosphorus Five, which to a large extent is show-cased in System42.
-System42 is in fact, entirely built in Hyperlisp and p5.lambda, and shows what kind of powers you get, when going "all in", and doing everything in Hyperlisp/p5.lambda - Using all the plugins of the system.

 ## Removing features/plugins

-If you create your own plugins, and/or want to remove existing plugins, you do this by modifying your "web.config", where it says "plugin assemblies".
+If you create your own plugins, and/or want to remove existing plugins, you do this by modifying your "web.config", in its "phosphorus" section.
 This will change the DLLs dynamically loaded during startup of your website, and allow you to invoke your own custom made Active Events, possibly created in for instance C#, VB.NET, F#, or "Boo" for that matter.

 ## C# samples

-Although I recommend people to use P5 in its entirety, for those only interested in using e.g. the Ajax library, and/or the Active Event design pattern implementation, there can be found some examples of this in the "samples" folder.
+For those only interested in using e.g. the Ajax library, and/or the Active Event implementation, there can be found some examples in the "samples" folder.

 [C# examples] (/samples/)